archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 You'll find it easy to [add a new component](Growing-Your-Collection.md#adding-a-new-component) to your collection with our CLI.
 We can create your component's folder structure and add some example files to it.

 Let's take a look at a component's structure.
-Below you'll find three examples of component folders.
+Below, you'll find three examples of component folders.

 **The Minimalist**